ethanmiller1/Family-Ideas/Goals/Ethan's Commitments.md

 - [ ] If you see it, say it
 - [ ] I notice the things she does for me
 - [ ] I don't laugh at what she doesn't know
+- [ ] I notice and verbally praise the sacrifices she makes for God

 # I am fully devoted to the Lord